____________________________________________________________

 513 pp, 445 full colour pages, numerous coloured figures, tables and maps

-The long awaited publication on the magnificent Cave of Beasts at Wadi Sora, to be published in July 2013, with a number of articles describing the context and archaeological setting of the site, followed by a complete photographic documentation of the shelter in a 1:2 ratio, in the quality to be expected from the publications of the HBI.The book is now available for PRE-ORDER with a substantial discount compared to post-publication prices.
+The long awaited publication on the magnificent Cave of Beasts at Wadi Sora, to be published in August 2013, with a number of articles describing the context and archaeological setting of the site, followed by a complete photographic documentation of the shelter in a 1:2 ratio, in the quality to be expected from the publications of the HBI.The book is now available for ORDER.

 Operation Salam - László Almásy's most daring Mission in the Desert War